How Much Space Should I Leave Open Around My Furnace?

 • Used filters

 If you have a cat, place your litter box elsewhere.
-Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
-Plus, the furnace could circulate the smelly odors around your home.
+Cat urine contains ammonia, which could create wear on your furnace’s heat exchanger.
+Plus, the furnace could spread the unpleasant odors all over your home.

-You should also routinely sweep by your furnace to stop dust from building up.
+You should also frequently clean around your furnace to prevent dust from building up.

 Related: Is it Time for Furnace Service or Replacement?